TeaWithStrangers/tws-on-rails/README.md

 rake db:schema:load

 # Start mailcatcher in the background
-mailcatcher & # preview email at localhost:1080
+# so that emails can be previewed at localhost:1080
+mailcatcher &

 # Start the server
 rails s